cwilmott/GEOGC183/docs/Week-05-Objects of Study.md

 [Earth Sciences and Map Library Research Guide](https://github.com/cwilmott/GEOGC183/blob/main/assets/Unearthing%20Treasures%20UC%20Berkeley%20Library.pdf)

 [Burning Worlds by Birgit Schneider](https://github.com/cwilmott/GEOGC183/blob/main/assets/Burning%20Worlds.pdf) - A great demonstration of an author deconstructing a set of maps.
-Builds through historical context, visual analysis and putting the images into conversation with Art History.
+Builds through historical context, visual analysis and putting the images into conversation with Art History theory to establish a new line of inquiry.